The repertoire method

 Closed-form of sums

-We can easily convert the sum of a sequence into a linear recurrence.
-Let’s begin with the first example, which only contains the term n3.
+We can readily convert a series sum into a linear recurrence.
+Let’s begin with a simple example involving n3.

 This sum can be seen as: